BellyProof Muscle V2 is now available (and it’s awesome!)

 - We can change the lever.
 The smaller the lever (when your arms and legs are close to your body), the easier the load become.
 For example, if you hanged vertically from a bar and got your knees close to your chest.
 That’s a tough position but a very easy lever.
 That could be the way up.
 Then, by extending the knee (while fighting to keep the hip angle) you are extending the lever and increasing the intensity.
 That fight against gravity (and ultimate failure) is the way down.
 This is one of the bigger concepts behind calisthenics and gymnastics and by applying principles of mechanical stress followed by metabolic stress, we can use it to also build muscles at the same time at an increased pace.

-- This is the approach we use in 99% of the muscle building program.
+- This is the really good approach (used a lot in the official program).
 It’s creative, it’s challenging and it’s fun.
 Most of all – it works to create the best mechanical stress on the muscles safely and effectively – and this is the biggest factor in protein synthesis when building muscle.

 - Not only this is an amazing technique to build muscle mass (if followed properly with metabolic stress), it’s also a skill-builder.
 It allows you to get motor control, learn movement and build strength in some of the most complex movement skills.
 It’s great for your connective tissues as well.
 The best news is that you can’t take it back, when you have developed a skill like this, you are probably going to keep it for a lifetime.
 Whatever muscle and skill you earn this way, you get to keep.